FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 We've got our Product Inventory service up and running, with authorization to ensure that only admins can access a list of products for a branch.
 Doing an authorization check at the service level allows us to granularly implement authorization.

-### API-level authentication
+### API-level authentication for your microservices

 A quick note on API-level authentication.
-We're implementing centralized authentication through the API gateway, and we want only that gateway to have access to these microservices.
+We're implementing centralized authentication through the API gateway.
+Only that gateway should have access to these microservices.
 You could do this at the network level, or with some form of API-level authentication, like an [API Key](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/APIKey).
 It's a little much for us to cover in this article, but it's definitely something you'll want to implement before launching your microservices into production.

 ## The gateway application